tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_1.md

 The woman from before was already there, surrounded by a cluster of boys and girls who looked about my age.
 Mom stayed back by the entrance and motioned for me to join them.

 “Alright, almost everyone’s here,” the woman called, eyeing the small crowd.
-“For those who just arrived: I’m Large Marge, and I look after the newbies.
+“For those who just arrived: I’m Marge, and I look after the newbies.
 We’ll start soon, but we’re waiting on one more person.
 Give it a few minutes.”

 When she finished, the group dispersed into low chatter; for a moment, it felt like a school event and not a den of freaks.
 Then I actually looked at the others.